-These world-renowned organizations may have the budgets to invest heavily, but upskilling is crucial for every company.
+These world-renowned organizations may have the budgets to invest heavily, but encouraging learning at work and upskilling is crucial for every company.
 The World Economic Forum predicts that one billion people — nearly a third of the global workforce — need new skills for the upcoming decade.

 Skills are rising to the top of minds and executives everywhere are making massive investments in their workers.
 Yet there is no guarantee that these pledges will pay off.

 Success depends on how the money is spent.
-Corporate learning is in the middle of a major transformation.
+Learning at work is in the middle of a major transformation.
 Traditional models are crumbling, disrupted by the need for agility and the resulting new approaches.
 Certain companies are cultivating vibrant learning cultures, leveraging best practices and scientific research, while others are stuck with outdated ideas about knowledge and expertise.

 So, how should the learning leaders at Chase, Amazon, AT&T, and PwC spend their booming budgets?
 They have to face the future fearlessly, create thriving learning cultures, and implement scientifically proven approaches.